-The County Officer complements these services and is also trained to offer conciliation support in the resolution of difficult circumstances.
+The County Officer complements these services and is also able to offer conciliation support in the resolution of difficult circumstances.

 Training and Support

-Norfolk ALC is collaborating with Suffolk ALC to provide a new training programme with a broad range of relevant courses.
+Norfolk ALC provides a new training programme with a broad range of relevant courses.
 They include training tailored to meet the needs of local councillors and clerks, including the Certificate of Local Council Administration, Word-Press website training and leadership skills.

 Policy and Presentation

-Norfolk ALC worked with Norfolk County Council to provide a platform for free council websites.
-This pioneering work placed Norfolk ALC and councils at the forefront of the transparency agenda with an uptake of over 200 councils.
+Norfolk ALC worked with Norfolk County Council to provide a platform for council websites.

-Additionally, Norfolk ALC is unique amongst County Associations in providing dedicated IT support to councils, which includes remote access of their websites.
+Norfolk ALC is unique amongst County Associations in providing dedicated IT support to councils.

 Local councils benefit from the information services which Norfolk ALC provides.